utcs-scea/altis/index.md

 git clone https://github.com/utcs-scea/altis.git
 ```

-## Setup
+## Prerequisite

-Altis relies on the avaialbility of CUDA.
+Altis relies on the avaialbility of CUDA and CMake (>= 3.8).
 Please refer to [Environment Setup](https://github.com/utcs-scea/altis/wiki/Environment-Setup) for how to set up Altis.

 ## Build:

-After the environment is setup properly, go to the root directory of Altis, execute:
+After the environment is setup properly, go to the root directory of Altis, simply execute:

 ```bash
 ./setup.sh